ArduPilot/ardupilot_wiki/common/source/docs/common-transmitter-tuning.rst

 the next parameter and will also change the tuning knob back to its "wait for mid-point" state on the new parameter.
 The buzzer on the board will give a loud BEEP sequence to indicate which parameter in the set you have changed to.
-For the first parameter in the set you will get one loud BEEP.
-For the second parameter you will get two loud BEEPs and so on.
+For the first parameter in the set, you will get one loud BEEP.
+For the second parameter, you will get two loud BEEPs and so on.

 When you have cycled through all of the parameters in the tuning set